gddens/School_District_Analysis/README.md

 # Analysis of School District Test Scores
 ## Overview
-The purpose of this analysis was to aggregate the standardized testing data of all the high schools a city school district in order to aid the school board in decisions about budget allocation.
+The purpose of this analysis was to aggregate the standardized testing data of all the high schools a city school district to aid the school board in decisions about budget allocation.
 Various metrics were calculated and displayed to show data on overall school performance, as well as average scores by grade, school spending, size, and type.
-The original analysis later had to be adjusted when it came to light that the ninth grade reading and math test scores for Thomas High School were altered, and therefore had to be replaced with null ("NaN") values.
+The original analysis later had to be adjusted when it came to light that the ninth grade reading and math test scores for Thomas High School were altered, and therefore had to be replaced with null ("nan") values.

 ## Results

 ### District Summary
-Below is a breakdown of how the district summary changed after the scores for ninth grade reading and math test scores for Thomas High School were replaced with "NaN" values:
+Below is a breakdown of how the district summary changed after the scores for ninth grade reading and math test scores for Thomas High School were replaced with "nan" values:

 * Average math score decreased from 79.0 to 78.9
-* Average reading score (when rounded only to the nearest 10th decimal place) appears unchanged (81.9); it's only after the code is displayed prior to reformatting the results that it becomes appearent the average score decreased from 81.87784 to 81.855796.
+* Average reading score (when rounded only to the nearest 10th decimal place) appears unchanged (81.9); it's only after the code is displayed prior to reformatting the results that it becomes apparent the average score decreased from 81.87784 to 81.855796.
 * Percentage of students that passed math decreased from 75.0% to 74.8%
 * Percentage of students that passed reading decreased from 85.8% to 85.7%.
 * Overall passing percentage decreased from 65.2% to 64.9%

-Below is the original district summary (reformatted to 1 decimal place in order to match the format on the challenge code):
+Below is the original district summary (reformatted to 1 decimal place to match the format on the challenge code):

 ![image](https://user-images.githubusercontent.com/86032451/126624764-cdbb8cc6-dc49-4baa-a867-7c2fca40eef6.png)